l0lnuub/decathlon-scoring/readme.md

 ## Overview
     Application is an API for calculating decathlon scores.
-    There are also a simple .html pages to calculate scores.
+    There are also simple .html pages to calculate scores.

 ### Prerequisites
 - Java 17